Home / Securing antibiotic supply chains by working together

 Some countries are offering guarantees to producers to shore up their supply chains.
 This includes volume or revenue guarantees, or subscription agreements.
 Such countries are signalling to manufacturers that, although they may only need a small quantity, they’re prepared to pay for more to ensure it’s available to patients who need it.

 WHO has stated that the global pipeline of antimicrobials is insufficient to tackle the increasing challenges of AMR.
-It is predicted that by 2050 AMR will claim more than 10 million lives a year and put at risk US$100 trillion of economic output.
+It is predicted that by 2050 AMR will be associated with more than 10 million lives a year and put at risk US$100 trillion of economic output.
 Global Research on Antimicrobial Resistance (GRAM) showed that in 2019 almost 5 million people died with a drug-resistant bacterial infection.

 A figure walks past a set of bare pharmacy shelves.
 The impact of supply chain shortages can have a long tail.